sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 ### Defered cancellation

 Thread cancellation style, in which the target thread is gracefully shut down.
 The tarhet thread periodically checks whether it should/cam terminate, allowing it an opportunity to terminate itself in an orderly fashion.
 By doing this, it can release any held system resources, and cascade the shutdown command to it's children.

 ### Deprecated methods

 Methods that are still implemented in the current API, but are marked for removal in the future.
 Reliance on these methods is generally discouraged.

+### Desiderata

+(singular: Desideratum) Latin for "the things we want".
+Occasionally used in software development and program management to make a clear distinction between a "requirement" and a "desired result".
+Whereas requirements define the minimum acceptable qualities of a result, approximating our desiderata is often sufficient to call our efforts a success.

 ### Direct communication

 A type of message-passing system, where each process that wishes to communicate with another must explicitly name the recipient or sender of the communication.

 ### Dispatch latency